robotopia-x/research/tutorials.md

+# Tutorials
 ## Tutorial 1
 > Introduction to basic movement -> move[Forward/Backward....]
 > Moving on predefined path check "Highlight way to goal"

+#### Introduction to the robot ide
+- "Highlighting" of features
+- Explanation of the currently highlighted feature

 #### Small game field -> e.g. 5 * 5